AtlasOfLivingAustralia/mdba-hub/README.md

 Deploying a new version of mdba-hub to Nexus
 ===========================================

+Before deploying a new version, check that the biocache-hubs dependency version is up to date in grails-app/conf/BuildConfig.groovy.

 Travis-CI is used to deploy new versions of mdba-hub to Nexus.
 This is done automatically by updating the version number in the application.properties file and pushing to GitHub.

 Once the new version of mdba-hub is deployed to Nexus, the version number in ansible-inventories needs to change.
 To do this, the version number must be changed in: